PanosLivadaros/Data-Structures/README.md

 # Data-Structures
-Two seperate exercises assigned to us in the form of the first project within the course of Data Structures, during the second simester.
+Two seperate projects assigned to us within the course of Data Structures, during the second simester.